claucece/Anonymous-Credentials-Meeting/README.md

 # Welcome to the Anonymous Credentials Meeting!

 Find me on [github](https://github.com/claucece/Anonymous-Credentials-Meeting)!

-This is an informal meeting to be held at [Real World Crypto 2021](https://rwc.iacr.org/2021/).
+This is a workshop to be held at [PETS2021](https://www.petsymposium.org/) on July.

-What is an informal meeting?
-It is a far-less planned meeting where people interested in the topic come together and discuss ideas!

 What is the topic?
 The topic is Anonymous Credentials, a construction that tries to solve the problem of needing to propagate trust signals while protecting